What’s a ‘Single Page Website’?

 Let’s talk about the Navigation of a single page website.
 Usually you have a menu at the top (or the side), and you hover over the menu and click the link.
 Simple.
 But what happens is that you click it and it ‘shoots’ or ‘whizzes’ down the page at speed… and the customer is thinking “cripes what’s going on?”.
 Plus, not all browsers accept this format, so you might click it, and it goes nowhere.

 What about on a phone?
 Same issue, but WORSE.
 Because everything is condensed down, the page ends up being longer, and so when you tap the Menu icon, then your link… it whizzing further.
 It’s actually a bizarre experience and if we had the means, we’d put a little demo on here.
 Best way to try it, is on THIS page, or another one, flick the page up or down… it does that… with no flicking.
 Quite strange.

 We have in fact also seen these types of websites where there is no top menu on a phone.
 We frankly don’t know how the customer is meant to find anything – as they now have to slide… and slide… and slide.. to find things.
 Not smart.

 Single Page SEO on Pages

-Unless you are a little bit strange, you want to be found on Google, and more particularly for the keywords that are on your website.
+You want to be found on Google (unless you are a little strange).
 So if you provide Boiler Repairs, and your website is all about various aspects of Plumbing, then you need a page for Boiler Repairs.
-Or a page for Boilers or Central Heating, with a section for Boiler Repairs.

 But if you have one long page as we describe here, having that term down the bottom of the page, or anywhere really, it is fighting with the other keywords on that page.
 It’s not an exact science, but Google cannot rank those ‘sections’ as individual pages, so you won’t rank for Boiler Repairs nearly as well as you would in the standard fashion.